|

 Referee's hearing.

-fee, that agent must register with the Board of Review and comply with
+a fee, that agent must register with the Board of Review and comply with the

-the code of conduct promulgated by the Board.
-The agent may be subject
+code of conduct promulgated by the Board.
+The agent may be subject to a penalty

-employee, such as arbitration, workers' compensation, or discrimination cases,
+such as arbitration, workers' compensation, or discrimination cases, and you are

-and you are represented in those disputes, you should inform your attorney or
+represented in those disputes, you should inform your attorney or representative

-representative about your unemployment claim.
-Although an unemployment
+about your unemployment claim.
+Although an unemployment compensation decision

-compensation decision cannot be used against you in any other case, what happens
+cannot be used against you in any other case, what happens in your unemployment

 -

-as correspondence from the claimant, union contracts, warning notices or
+issues such as correspondence from the claimant, union contracts, warning

-medical statements.
-Also, be certain that any witnesses who have direct
+notices or medical statements.
+Also, be certain that any witnesses who

-knowledge of the events in question are available to attend the hearing.
+have direct knowledge of the events in question are available to attend the

-as possible, so that your representative will have time to prepare.
-Notify
+so as soon as possible, so that your representative will have time to prepare.

-your case.
-The Referee does not investigate or contact witnesses for you.
+testimony to prove your case.
+The Referee does not investigate or contact

-He or she will act on the basis of information in the file and evidence
+witnesses for you.
+He or she will act on the basis of information in the file and evidence and

-and testimony presented at the hearing.
-The Referee will not be able to
+testimony presented at the hearing.
+The Referee will not be able to consider

 everything you think is important and to present all witnesses and evidence at